National income helps to determine the economic condition of a country.

 Here, we include the four elements of production –

-- Land (which receive rent)
+- Land (which receives rent)

-- Labour (which receive salary/wages)
+- Labour (which receives salary/wages)

-- Capital (which receive interest)
+- Capital (which receives interest)

 3. Expenditure Method

-The expenditure method is one of the most effective ways to calculate the National income in which the measurement of the same is taken as a flow of expenditure from government consumption, net exports and gross capital formation.
+The expenditure method is one of the most effective ways to calculate the National income in which the measurement of the same is taken as a flow of expenditure from government consumption, net exports, and gross capital formation.
 Thus,

 National Income = C + G + I + NX